keunlee/k8s-operators-over-ez/docs/00-Index.md

       - End to End Testing

   - Lab 002 - A Golang Operator that Deploys Multiple Pods
+    - Overview
+    - Lab Specification (BDD Style)

   - Lab 003 - A Golang Operator that Deploys a Kubernetes Deployment
+    - Overview
+    - Lab Specification (BDD Style)

-  - Lab 004 - A Golang Operator that Deploys an Nginx Deployment + Service
+  - Lab 004 - A Golang Operator that Deploys Nginx + Service
+    - Overview
+    - Lab Specification (BDD Style)

   - Lab 005 - A Golang Operator that Deploys a Web App and Makes it Accessible
+    - Overview
+    - Lab Specification (BDD Style)

 - Helm Operators